 Many of Texas’s largest employers—like Wal-Mart, Home Depot, Sears, and Target—do not carry, or “subscribe to,” workers comp insurance.
 These companies are known as non-subscribers, and cases where workers are injured while working for non-subscribers are known as non-subscriber cases.
 Some non-subscribers carry other insurance that is like work comp, but in fact is not.

-In most personal injury claims, the defendant (the person or company who is being sued because they caused the injury) is allowed to attempt to blame the plaintiff (the injured person who filed the lawsuit).
+In most personal injury claims that our Texas non-subscriber work injury lawyers have seen, the defendant (the person or company who is being sued because they caused the injury) is allowed to attempt to blame the plaintiff (the injured person who filed the lawsuit).
 At the end of a jury trial, the jury puts a percentage of fault on both the plaintiff and the defendant.
 Importantly, any amount of blame placed on the plaintiff will reduce his or her recovery.

 For example, if the jury assess damages at $100,000 and assigns 10% of the fault to the plaintiff and 90% of the fault to the defendant, the defendant will be ordered to pay the plaintiff $90,000; the plaintiff’s recovery was reduced by 10% due to his or her own fault in causing the injury.